ekedonald/Implementing-Wordpress-Website-with-LVM-Storage-Management/README.md

 * Repeat the `gdisk` utility partitioning steps for **/dev/xvdg** and **/dev/xvdh** disks.

-* Use the `lsblk` command to view the newly configured partiton on each of the 3 disks.
+* Use the `lsblk` command to view the newly configured partition on each of the 3 disks.

 * Install `lvm2` package using the command shown below: